Doc Chat Forty-Eight: Exploring the Irish American Experience Through the Emigrant Savings Bank Records

 On March 17, 2022, Doc Chatters marked St. Patricks Day by finding the stories of Irish Americans in surprising historical records.

-A weekly series from NYPL's Center for Research in the Humanities, Doc Chat pairs an NYPL curator or specialist and a scholar to discuss evocative digitized items from the Library's collections and brainstorm innovative ways of teaching with them.
+weekly series from NYPL's Center for Research in the Humanities, Doc Chat pairs an NYPL curator or specialist and a scholar to discuss evocative digitized items from the Library's collections and brainstorm innovative ways of teaching with them.
 In Episode Forty-Eight, NYPL's Philip Sutton and professional genealogist Meryl Schumacker analyzed selections from the Library's collection of Emigrant Savings Bank records that reveal important details about the Irish immigration experience and serve as an essential tool for researchers tracing Irish ancestry.

 Episode Forty-Eight: Primary Sources

 Philip and Meryl examined excerpts from the Emigrant Savings Bank Records, 1841-1945.
-Explore the finding aid.
+Explore the finding aid

 They focused on an 1855 record associated with Mary O'Connor from the Emigrant Savings Bank Bond and Mortgage Record Book: